What It Is

 These relationships are structural.
 They’re not going away.

-As long as central banks exist, credit cycles exist, and risk-on/risk-off dynamics exist, the Engine will work.
+As long as central banks exist, credit cycles exist, and risk-on/risk-off dynamics exist, the MRE will work.

 It doesn’t predict the future.
 It detects the present.